Judge hits 2nd HR of game in 11th, Yankees beat Rays 8-4

 Yankees: Sabathia (5-4) starts on 11 days’ rest Saturday.
 He is 1-0 with a 2.12 ERA in three outings against Tampa Bay this season.

-Rays: AL Cy Young Award winner Blake Snell (5-7) allowed six runs over one-third of an inning in his last start against the Yankees on June 19 in New York.
+Rays: AL Cy Young Award winner Blake Snell (5-7) allowed six runs and got only one out in his last start against the Yankees on June 19 in New York.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports